How Super Bowl Squares Work?

 Super Bowl Squares Rules

 Although the basic version is the most popular, many pools offer additional winning opportunities.
-A squares pool is more enjoyable if there are more chances to win cash.
+A square pool is more enjoyable if there are more chances to win cash.

-Moreover, each person’s winning numbers will be affected by larger dollar pools.
+Moreover, each person’s winning numbers will be impacted by larger dollar pools.
 This makes things more interesting and helps to prevent one person from winning multiple times in a quarter that is scoreless.

 Having trouble keeping track of your bets?
 We have the solution.
 Try our Bet Tracker.